 Then Jesus tells three longer parables in a row about his second coming.
 The first one is the parable of the wise servant, verses 45-51, where he warned that the master could come at any time, “So you also must be ready, because the Son of Man will come at an hour when you do not expect him” (Mt 24:44).
 The second parable of the ten virgins warns that it could be sooner than we think (Mt 24:50).
 The third parable of the talents Matthew 25:14-30 warns it could be later than we think (Mt 25:5).
 In these parables Jesus covered all the bases: his coming could be sooner, it could be later.
 The overarching message is that Jesus “will come at an hour when you do not expect him.”
 In other words as a thief in the night.

 Which version and interpretation of Matthew 24 squares best with the overall context of the gospel of Matthew?
 The Gospel of Matthew is a book showing the unfolding of Gods plan to bring the good news of Christ to the world.
 This unfolding or revelation shows how and why Gods focus changed from the nation of Israel to the man Jesus and then to a new nation made up of true Israelites assembled out of a people from every nation of the earth (John 3:1-5, 2 Peter 2:9, Daniel 7:13-14).

-In the very beginning of his story Matthew tells of the birth of Jesus and puts it in the context of the leaders of Israel rejecting Christ and attempting to kill him.
-On the other hand the wise men of east which symbolizes the world were seeking him and embraced him as the new king.
-This story of wise men set much of the story line of the book and history of the Christian movement which we read about in the Book of Acts.
+At the very beginning of his story, Matthew tells of the birth of Jesus and puts it in the context of the leaders of Israel rejecting Christ and attempting to kill him.
+On the other hand, the wise men of the east which symbolizes the world were seeking him and embraced him as the new king.
+This story of wise men set much of the storyline of the book and history of the Christian movement which we read about in the Book of Acts.